X Scroll down for a list of DOs and Don'ts to help with Spelling.

-- Do continue to teach spelling in KS2, building on previously taught code and skills.
+- Do continue to teach spelling in KS2, building on previously taught phonics code along with morphology and etymology.

 - Do say that the common Latin suffix /shun/ is usually spelled -tion, but if the word is for a person or occupation -cian is more likely.
 Also, ''-tian spellings indicate the place from which the person or thing derives (Martian, Alsatian, Croatian, Egyptian, etc.); -cean spellings are related to the sea (ocean, crustacean, cetacean)'' (John Walker)

 - Don't let students view mis-spelled words through doing